Fridge Energy Consumption – How much does it cost to run?

 Modification our Fridge

-The major modification that might be possible to lower energy usage would be to move the fridge out of its current position in our fitted kitchen, therefore allowing better air flow and more efficient cooling.
+The main modification that might be possible to lower energy usage would be to move the fridge out of its current position in our fitted kitchen to allow for better airflow – and hence better efficiency.

 Replace It!